kaylatrick/Java-Ref-Manual/Java-Ref-Manual.md

 }

 ## enums //K
+similar to a class, but you can define instance names instead of writing a new instance each time;

+Example:
+enum MonthOfYear {
+  JANUARY, FEBRUARY, MARCH, APRIL, MAY, JUNE, JULY, AUGUST, SEPTEMBER, OCTOBER, NOVEMBER, DECEMBER;
+  //fields&methods can follow
+}

 ## anonymous inner classes, lambdas //L
 ## important classes of the standard library //T
 The most important classes are Object, which is the root of the class hierarchy,